paul-hammant/tbd/content/continuous-review/index.md

 ## The high bar today

-Continuous Code Review is where the the team commits to processing team-mates proposed commits to trunk speedily.
+Continuous Code Review is where the team commits to processing team-mates proposed commits to trunk speedily.
 The idea is that a system (the code portal probably) allows developers to package up commits for code review and get that in front of peers quickly.
 That peer developer makes a commitment to do code reviews objectively and fairly.
 There is a cost to multi-tasking, so maybe someone in the dev team who is between work items at that moment should focus